vuongxuongminh/go_router_plus/README.md

 ```

 It's a simple interface need you implements `loggedIn` getter,
-this getter return `true` when user have been logged in otherwise
+this getter return `true` when user has been logged in otherwise
 user's guest (not logged in).

 And you need to marks guest and user screens via `UserScreen` and `GuestScreen` interfaces: